Wrapper-Offline/Wrapper-Offline/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. windows]
  - Browser [e.g. balistic, ungoogled chrome]
  - Version [e.g. beta, stable]
- - NPM Crash Log [Turn on Verbose Mode to see NPM]

 **Additional context**
 Add any other context about the problem here.